18F/identity-pki/terraform/modules/vpc_module/README.md

 - Module at the current setup is creating vpc resources for data-services and app subnets.
 Following resources are created:
         - Database/App Subnets with CIDR calculated from network_layout module can be passed when calling this module
+        - Both subnets are using the default route table with similar routes present in us-west-2
-        - Separate Route table, Network Acls is associated with these subnets(not default)
+        - Different Network Acls is associated with these subnets(not default) similar to us-west-2 infrastructure
         - A Security Group along with default null security group is created
         - VPC flow log is created with destination as cloudwatch logs